Jim Robinson (Neighbours): Relationships

-Despite his reputation with women, Jim did not have that many relationships during his time in the show.
-Dale complained about this, as he thought Jim's celibacy was unrealistic.
-Shortly after Neighbours began, Jim has a brief relationship with Maria Ramsay's (Dasha Bláhová) sister Anna Rossi (Roslyn Gentle), who leaves him because she does not want to cause a feud between his family and the Ramsays.
+Despite his reputation with women, Jim did not have that many romantic relationships during his time in the show, which Dale complained about, as he thought Jim's celibacy was unrealistic.
+The character's first romance occurred shortly after Neighbours began airing, as Maria Ramsay's (Dasha Bláhová) sister Anna Rossi (Roslyn Gentle) is introduced.
+Amanda Zachariah of TV Week noted that "falling in love at first sight" would not be a characteristic associated with Jim, who was known for being the show's "solid and stable widower".
+But Dale told her that is exactly what happens, explaining: "Jim meets Anna on the patio of his neighbor's[sic] house and wham, that's it for him.
+Anna has come down from Queensland to help her sister in a crisis, and as far as Jim is concerned it is love."
+Dale also pointed out that Jim had been a widower for nine years and devoted his life to raising his children.
+So when he starts dating Anna, he has new priorities and the children are not sure how to react.
+Anna eventually ends the relationship because she does not want to cause a feud between his family and the Ramsays.

 Jim's next romance is with Zoe Davis (Ally Fowler), which shocks the neighbourhood because she is twenty years his junior.
 Dale did not think there was anything wrong with an older man dating a younger woman.
 The relationship does not sit well with the Robinsons and Lucy is especially unhappy about it.
 However, Jim and Zoe continue to date and are shocked when Zoe becomes pregnant.
 Jim is reluctant to become a father again in mid-forties and he and Zoe grow distant, as she wants to keep the baby.
 Jim later proposes to Zoe, but when she suffers an ectopic pregnancy, they break up.

 Later that year, Jim meets Englishwoman Ruth Wilson (Stephanie Daniel) on a plane, while he is returning home from the United States.
 The couple "got on like a house on fire."
 Ruth checks into Lassiter's Hotel, which is run by Paul.
 However, when Ruth is unable to pay the bill, Jim steps in and pays it for her.
 He then invites her to stay with his family for the duration of her visit to Australia.